mpadge/hackmd-stat-software/general.md

    comparisons using binding frameworks such as [RStata](https://github.com/lbraglia/RStata)).
-    - **G4.2a** For new methods, it can be difficult to separate out correctness of the the method from the correctness of the implementation, as there may not be reference for comparison.
-In this case, testing may be implemented against simple, trivial cases or against multiple implementations such as an initial R implementation compared with results from a C/C++ impelementation.
+    - **G4.2a** For new methods, it can be difficult to separate out correctness of the method from the correctness of the implementation, as there may not be reference for comparison.
+In this case, testing may be implemented against simple, trivial cases or against multiple implementations such as an initial R implementation compared with results from a C/C++ implementation.
     - **G4.2b** For new implementations of existing methods, correctness tests should include tests against previous implementations.
 Such testing may explicitly call those implementations in testing, preferably from